 Despite common opinion, a dull blade is much more dangerous to a user than a sharp one.
 Because a landscaper must use more force with a dull blade, repetitive stress injuries can follow.
 By keeping your hand tools in sharp, working order, one can prevent injury while getting the job done faster and easier.

 The tools used to perform landscaping projects (tillers, blowers, mowers, and trenchers) can result in serious personal injury if operated incorrectly.
 Before using a power tool for the first time, it’s important to read the safety manual first.
 Doing so will tell a user not only how to effectively operate the equipment, but what to do if it malfunctions as well.

 Jams in a power tool or mower happen sometimes, and that’s fine.
 Prior to fixing such problems, always make sure that the power supply is turned off and that every blade is motionless.
 All too often, landscapers undergo impromptu amputations resulting from contact with spinning blades in lawnmowers and other tools.

 Because of the great danger associated with landscaping, it’s best to leave the biggest and most complicated projects to the professionals.
 It’s all too easy for an inexperienced landscaper to incur injury if they’re not careful.
-For years, JK Enterprise Landscaping has helped Northern Virginia home and business owners beautify their properties and are here to help you.
+For years, JK Enterprise Landscape Supply has helped Northern Virginia home and business owners beautify their properties and are here to help you.
 Not only do we want to make your home’s appearance stand out, we want you to stay safe in the process!